cau-se/DistributedEventFactory/README.md

 ### Simulation
 A `simulation` runs the process through our datasources and emits their events via the sinks.
 The `type` `stream` creates a datastream.
 The `caseId` defines how the case-ids are generated.
-In the `incresing` mode the caseId is an incrementally increased number.
+In the `increasing` mode the caseId is an incrementally increased number.
 The load defines at which speed the simulation is run.
 In this case constantly 10 events per second are emitted.

 ```yaml